A tourist's guide to grocery shopping in Hawaii

 Browse the impressive Spam selection.

 Hawaii consumes more Spam than any other state, and that is quite evident in the canned meat aisle.
 Not only are there shelves and shelves of the stuff, there are several flavors, including maple flavored Spam, bacon Spam, oven roasted turkey Spam, hot & spicy Spam, jalapeno Spam, and hickory smoke Spam.
-Since of these flavors aren't readily available on the mainland, so this is your chance to try them.
+Some of these flavors aren't readily available on the mainland, so this is your chance to try them.

 Wondering what, exactly, to do with your can of Spam?
 The easiest option is to thinly slice it, fry it in a skillet with a bit of oil, and serve it for breakfast with eggs.
 You can also chop it up and add it to fried rice or mac 'n cheese.